This post may contain affiliate links. Please see disclosure form more information.

 Instructions

-• Mash bananas with a fork, and set aside.
+• Mash bananas with a fork in a large mixing bowl

-• Add brown sugar and cinnamon.
-Add the bananas, applesauce and egg, and mix well.
+• Add applesauce and egg, and mix together

 Notes